 Each type of shower door has its own benefits and suites different shower and bathroom styles.
 Here are 6 popular types of shower doors and what you should consider for each one:

-For a bathtub/shower combination, the most common shower door option is a sliding shower door.
+For a bathtub/shower combination, the most common shower door choice is a sliding shower door.
 It’s also called a bypass door, and generally consists of two or three panels that slide past one another on a track situated at the top and bottom of the tub.

-Another type of shower door option is a swinging shower door or pivot shower door.
-This type of shower door can be mounted, so it swings open into the shower or, more commonly, outward into the bathroom.
-These are good shower door options for shower openings that are too small to fit a sliding shower door.
+The swinging shower door, or pivot shower door, is another popular choice.
+This type of shower door can be mounted so it swings open into the shower, or more commonly, outward into the bathroom.
+This is a good door option for shower openings that are too small to fit a sliding shower door.